WangZihan-TBSI/zh-wang.top/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zihan Wang recently recieved his appointment as postdoctoral reseacher at the University of California, Berkeley, Department of Mechanical Engineering.
-His research interests include flexible sensors, soft robotics, intellegent materials, signal processing and machine learning.
+Zihan Wang is postdoctoral reseacher at the University of California, Berkeley, Department of Mechanical Engineering.
+His research interests focus on sensing systems anda data solutions for embodied AI.
 {style="text-align: justify;"}